 If you are publishing material within Blackboard or within the University's blogging service (using the password-restricted option) you are working within an educational context, which allows you the rights to reproduce materials afforded by the special licences the University has and by the provisions of the Copyright Act that allow copying for certain educational purposes.
 Essentially this means you can copy for your students any of the types of material detailed in the coursepacks page.

 If you publish via an open medium, in theory, anyone in the world can access the material you post.
-Facebook or similar media, where you can restrict access to a set of people you define, would not be acceptable because this would still give access to non-students (unless you set up a group restricted to your students).
+Facebook or similar media, where you can restrict access to a set of people you define, would not be acceptable because this would still give access to non-students.

 In order to understand what you can put on a blog or other site that people other than students and staff have access to, familiarise yourself with the following: